 Pinterest has always been a favorite marketing tool for bloggers, companies, brands, and businesses because it influences the purchase decisions of many online buyers.
 On an average, more than 50% of Pinterest users bought something they pinned onto one of their boards.
 Having a proper Pinterest marketing strategy is essential if you want to reap the benefits of Pinterest marketing.
 Here are some reasons (Pinterest marketing facts) on why you shouldn’t shy away from Pinterest –

-- There are nearly 175 million monthly active users on Pinterest.
+- There are more than 400 million monthly active users on Pinterest

-- There are 50 billion+ Pinterest Pins and 1 billion+ Pinterest boards.
+- There are 100 billion+ Pinterest Pins and 1 billion+ Pinterest boards

-- More than 70% of Pinterest users are women.
+- More than 60% of Pinterest users are women

 Though Pinterest marketing comes under a broad category of social media marketing, marketing on Pinterest is fun and has got long-term benefits – the average lifespan and reach of a Pin is greater than that of a Facebook post or a Twitter tweet.
 Pinterest marketing works very differently from all other social media platforms.
 You don’t need a Pinterest marketing course to learn how to use Pinterest.
 All it takes for you is to put to use the below Pinterest marketing strategies and guidelines to build and engage with your followers.
 You can also call it a Pinterest marketing blueprint or cheat sheet.

 Table of Contents

 Once you are logged in to Pinterest, go to the account settings section and enter your blog address in the website field.
 You will now have to verify your blog address so that you can get access to your website’s Pinterest analytics.
 You can use this information to see what people are saving from your blog.